-- (1) Represents the difference between the last reported sales price of the Company's Common Stock as reported by the Nasdaq National Market on December 31, 2001 (\$14.83), the last trading day of 2001, and the exercise price of the option, multiplied by the number of shares subject to the option. - (2) Value is calculated based on the difference between the option exercise price and the closing market price of the Company's Common Stock on the Nasdaq National Market on the date of exercise, multiplied by the number of shares exercised. - (3) Mr. Koppel was a consultant for the Company prior to becoming Chief Executive Officer of the Company and received option grants for his service as a consultant.
+- (1) Represents the difference between the last reported sales price of the Company's Common Stock as reported by the Nasdaq National Market on December 31, 2002 (\$5.07), the last trading day of 2002, and the exercise price of the option, multiplied by the number of shares subject to the option. - (2) Value is calculated based on the difference between the option exercise price and the closing market price of the Company's Common Stock on the Nasdaq National Market on the date of exercise, multiplied by the number of shares exercised.